Affordable Care Act: Healthcare debate, 2008–10

-Congressional Democrats and health policy experts, such as MIT economics professor Jonathan Gruber and David Cutler, argued that guaranteed issue would require both community rating and an individual mandate to ensure that adverse selection and/or "free riding" would not result in an insurance "death spiral".
+Congressional Democrats and health policy experts, such as MIT economics professor Jonathan Gruber and David Cutler, argued that guaranteed issue would require both community rating and an individual mandate to ensure that adverse selection or "free riding" would not result in an insurance "death spiral".
 They chose this approach after concluding that filibuster-proof support in the Senate was not present for more progressive plans such as single-payer.
 By deliberately drawing on bipartisan ideas—the same basic outline was supported by former Senate Majority Leaders Howard Baker, Bob Dole, Tom Daschle and George J. Mitchell—the bill's drafters hoped to garner the necessary votes.

 However, following the incorporation of an individual mandate into the proposal, Republicans threatened to filibuster any bill that contained it.
 Senate Minority Leader Mitch McConnell, who led the Republican response, concluded Republicans should not support the bill.

 Republican senators, including those who had supported earlier proposals with a similar mandate, began to describe the mandate as "unconstitutional".
 Journalist Ezra Klein wrote in The New Yorker, "a policy that once enjoyed broad support within the Republican Party suddenly faced unified opposition."

-The reform attracted attention from lobbyists, including deals between lobby groups and the advocates to win the support of groups who had opposed past proposals.
+The reform debate also attracted focused attention from lobbyists, including pharmaceutical and healthcare insurance company advocacy, to assure continued opposition from all Republicans and even from among more conservative democrats, who had not fully supported the public option in earlier proposals.

 During the August 2009 summer congressional recess, many members went back to their districts and held town hall meetings on the proposals.
 The nascent Tea Party movement organized protests and many conservative groups and individuals attended the meetings to oppose the proposed reforms.
 Threats were made against members of Congress over the course of the debate.

 In September 2009 Obama delivered another speech to a joint session of Congress supporting the negotiations.
 On November 7, the House of Representatives passed the Affordable Health Care for America Act on a 220–215 vote and forwarded it to the Senate for passage.